-Cooperative Chemical Analytical Laboratory -- The mission of the Cooperative Chemical Analytical Laboratory (CCAL) is to provide high quality, trace-level analysis of nutrients, ions, and physical properties of natural waters in a timely and economic manner.
-CCAL is one of a few facilities on the west coast of the US where low concentrations of these aqueous constituents can be reliably measured.
-Data produced by CCAL allow direct comparisons among diverse studies, creating a legacy of data that grows with each new study.
+The Cooperative Chemical Analytical Laboratory (CCAL) is located in Richardson Hall and has a mission to provide high quality, trace-level analysis of nutrients, ions, and physical properties of natural waters in a timely and economic manner.
+CCAL is one of a few facilities on the West Coast where low concentrations of these aqueous constituents can be reliably measured.
 By standardizing detection and measurement of the chemical and physical properties of water, and by eliminating the need and expense of establishing duplicate facilities, CCAL operations are beneficial to both cooperative and individual research projects.